walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 are kept out of the sharing journey and cannot change an active exchange.
 Device support and permissions are checked at startup; NFCv2 retains its mandatory NFC channel.

-The current journey selects Bluetooth Low Energy, conventional NFC, and Wi-Fi Aware as alternative retrieval methods; their independent capabilities are available in connection settings.
-Eligible Android API 33+ devices may advertise the NCS-SK-128 Wi-Fi Aware holder path after runtime permissions and radio resources pass; iOS shows the precise unsupported result while retaining BLE/NFC fallback.
-The journey displays Device Engagement as an accessible QR code and supports per-document credential and element selection, shows reader-stated purpose and retention intent, and presents authentication scope, signature validity, certificate-path, revocation, optional RICAL, and product-trust evidence as separate facts.
+The current journey displays Device Engagement as an accessible QR code and retrieves over the available Bluetooth Low Energy or NFC method.
+It supports per-document credential and element selection, shows reader-stated purpose and retention intent, and presents authentication scope, signature validity, certificate-path, revocation, optional RICAL, and product-trust evidence as separate facts.
 It requests fresh consent for repeated exchanges and restores temporary display changes on every exit